ErikBrorsson/MVDet/eriks_readme.md

   - [x] Do NMS on in bev
   - [x] on target domain: compare bev detections with transformed perspective view detections
   - [ ] draw some conclusion (is the perspective view preds in bev better than those of the bev head?
 Why/why not?)
-- [ ] Check why pseudo-labels are very different from teacher predictions after training's finished (see logs 5/7)
+- [x] Check why pseudo-labels are very different from teacher predictions after training's finished (see logs 5/7)
+  - [x] fixed bug in code
-- [ ] Check why test scores are different during training and testing (see logs 5/7)
+- [x] Check why test scores are different during training and testing (see logs 5/7)
+  - [x] fixed bug in code

 ### implement EMA teacher